vexide/website/src/content/blog/serial-deep-dive.md

 ### Irregular Packets

 Notably, there is one packet type that doesn't cleanly fit into CDC or CDC2.
 This one packet type is [`ReadFileReplyPacket`](https://docs.rs/vex-v5-serial/latest/vex_v5_serial/packets/file/type.ReadFileReplyPacket.html).
-On failure, it will contain an ID, extended ID, ACK code, and CRC16 checksum; however, on success it will contain an ID, extended ID, the address that was read from, the data that was read, and a CRC16 checksum.
+On failure, it will contain:
+* an ID,
+* an extended ID,
+* an ACK code,
+* and a CRC16 checksum.

+However, on success it will contain:
+* an ID,
+* an extended ID,
+* the address that was read from,
+* the data that was read,
+* and a CRC16 checksum.

 It doesn't fit in with CDC2 because it doesn't always have an ACK code, and it doesn't fit with CDC because of its extended ID.

 # How `vex-v5-serial` Works